Francis Omondi Ogolla: Personal life

 Ogolla was married to Aileen and had two children and a grandchild.

 Death

 Ogolla died in a helicopter crash on 18 April 2024 in Sindar, Elgeyo-Marakwet County at 2:20 pm.
 Nine other military personnel also died, while two were injured.
 The aircraft was a Bell UH-1H Huey II operated by the 53 Tactical Helicopter Squadron of the Kenyan Air Force.
 The crash occurred while they were on a mission to reopen schools in the North Rift region following bandit attacks and to inspect soldiers involved in stabilisation operations.

 President William Ruto declared three days of national mourning for his death, beginning on 19 April.
 Condolences were also expressed by former president Uhuru Kenyatta, US National Security Advisor Jake Sullivan, and President of Somalia's Jubaland State, Ahmed Mohamed Islam.

 A memorial service was held for Ogolla in Nairobi on 20 April, followed by a state funeral in his hometown of Ngiya, Siaya County on 21 April.

+Investigation into the crash

+The official report after a military probe into the crash stated that the helicopter crashed after an engine malfunction(engine compressor stall).
+The helicopter suffered complete power loss, a drop in engine rotations then an uncontrollable yaw.
+According to the report, the pilots could not manage to control the helicopter after the malfunction, leading to the crash after which it burst into flames.
+Experts cited maintenance issues for military aircraft as one of the primary causes.